What's the Different Between a Flea Repellent & Flea Treatment?

 Home & Yard Sprays

 Natural home flea sprays and yard flea sprays can be very effective, especially ones using cedarwood oil and eugenol.
 These can be used year round on furniture, lawns, floorboards, and anywhere else fleas might be hiding.
-They kill all three stages of a flea (larvae, eggs and adults), as well as mosquitoes and ticks.
+The active ingredient, eugenol, kills all three stages of a flea (larvae, eggs and adults), as well as mosquitoes and ticks.

 Bathing your dog or cat is an excellent way to kill fleas.
 Lather the neck first, so fleas can't run up onto the head.
 Leave the lather on for a few minutes to help smother persistent fleas, then rinse well.